Ben-Marks/Website999/content/blogs/blog4.md

 Hello my name is Ben, I am from Leeds in the UK.
 I have lived in UK all my life, I currently live in London as I am undertaking my Masters at London Business School.

 I enjoy reading, politics and going to the cinema.
-I am also trying to learn french as it is one of my life goals.
+I am also trying to learn french as it is one of my life goals to learn a new language.